-I’m going to make a bold statement: there has never been a better time to be in sales.
-When I started in sales 10 years ago, salespeople had to spend more than half of their time on tedious tasks like taking notes, logging calls and prioritizing leads.
-But sales force automation (SFA) technology now enables reps to spend more time than ever doing what they really want to do: selling to qualified leads!
+There has never been a better time to be in sales.
+Only a short time ago, salespeople had to spend more than half of their time on tedious tasks like taking notes, logging calls and prioritizing leads.
+But sales force automation (SFA) technology and sales automation tools now enables reps to spend more time doing what they really want to do: selling to qualified leads!

-Companies are now investing more than ever in technology that radically improves sales productivity.
-According to TOPO research, fast-growing sales development teams now have an average of five technologies in their sales stack.
-In order to compete, it’s now virtually a requirement to invest in sales productivity solutions.
+Now, Companies invest more than ever in technology that radically improves sales productivity.
+TOPO research found that fast-growing sales development teams now have an average of five technologies in their sales stack.
+Tech is now virtually a competitive requirement and companies must invest in sales productivity solutions.
 The only question is: which process should you automate first in order to increase sales productivity?
 The answer, of course, depends on what your companies needs and pain points are.
-But here are 15 processes that can—and should— be automated:
+But here are 15 sales processes that can — and should — be automated:

 Inside sales reps usually send a lot of emails.
-Email templates can still save reps a lot of time.
-Since I’m a fan of personalizing sales emails, I tend to use a combination of templates with personalized messaging.
-By using semi-personalized templates I’ve been able to cut my email time in half.
+Email templates can save reps a significant amount of time.
+Since we’re fans of personalizing sales emails, we at ringDNA tend to use a combination of templates with personalized messaging.
+By using semi-personalized templates we’ve been able to cut email time in half.
 Additionally, sales teams can put emails, calls, and other activities into a sales cadence to repeat proven strategies to connect with more prospects.

-Years ago, I remember working as a sales rep at another company having to manually dial all of my leads.
+One of our SDRs, Sam Stone once dialed all his leads manually.
 Talk about carpal tunnel syndrome!
 With the right tools, you can dial leads directly from your CRM with one click.
 According to the Bridge Group, technology that automates dialing can help reps dial 40% more leads daily.

 When reps sit down in the morning it can exhaust a lot of mental energy if they have to decide who to dial first.
 There are solutions that can help prioritize leads in real time based on a variety of factors.
 If your marketers are using a marketing automation solution, a simple way to begin automatically prioritize leads is by sorting Salesforce lists by lead score.

 The average sales rep spends 25 hours a month just leaving voicemail messages.
-But with voicemail automation tools, leaving a perfectly recorded voicemail can be as simple as clicking a button.
+But with voicemail automation tools like voicemail drop, leaving a perfectly recorded voicemail can be as simple as clicking a button.
 This can save reps hours!
 A team of 20 reps could save up to 500 hours by using voicemail automation software.

 When it comes to sales calls, call logging should not be optional.
 With the right sales force automation tool, every outbound and inbound call can be logged in your CRM automatically, saving reps the hassle of having to log calls manually.

-Tools like Salesforce Inbox make it easy to schedule appointments by offering a variety of times that you are available.
+Tools like Salesforce Inbox or Calendly make it easy to schedule appointments by offering a variety of times that you are available.
 Once a prospect clicks on an available time the appointment is scheduled.

 Local Presence is a feature that enables reps to automatically dial leads from a number where the area code matches that of the lead.
 This can dramatically lift call connection rates and enable reps to spend more time talking to key decision makers.
-Software Advice released this study which shows a 400% increase in call connections by using Local Presence.
+Studies have shown a 400% increase in call connections by using Local Presence.

 Building lists was once an arduous process.
 But now, solutions like Data.com and Datanyze make it easy to search for relevant leads by a host of factors including company size, funding, technologies used, industry and more.
 It’s never been easier for outbound SDRs to target the right contacts at the right companies!